 11. Boykin Spaniel

-The Boykin Spaniel, as with all spaniel breeds, is the right choice for hunting dogs, especially if you like hunting birds.
+The Boykin Spaniel, as with all spaniel breeds is some of the best hunting dog breeds, especially if you like hunting birds.
 They are experts in flushing and retrieving games.

-This particular breed is well-suited to heavy bushes and wetlands, and this makes it an ideal hunting dog for ducks and turkey.
+This particular breed is well-suited to heavy bushes and wetlands, and this makes it an ideal hunting dog for ducks and turkeys.

 At home, Boykin Spaniels are loving and amicable creatures, making them excellent house pets.
 They require a bit of maintenance due to their long fur.